Robeson County crime report

 Thefts

-Monique Taylor, of Old Whiteville Road, Lumberton, reported Monday that a $1,300 air-conditioning unit was stolen from her home, according to a police report.
+Kyle Farlow, of Warwick Mill Road, Lumberton, reported Wednesday that a $350 watch, a $300 gold chain with a Jesus charm and $10 in cash were stolen from his home during a break-in, according to a police report.

+Gregg Rudnick reported Tuesday that a 2015 white Nissan Versa was stolen from Lumberton Honda on Wintergreen Drive, according to a police report.

-Charles Walker, of Holly Street, Lumberton, reported Monday that someone broke into his car at JCPenney on North Elm Street and stole $600 worth of items, including a Dell laptop, a laundry basket and clothes, according to a police report.
+Lynette Hunt, of Bryant Street, Lumberton, reported Tuesday that four rims valued at $800 and a $300 refrigerator were stolen from her home, according to a police report.

 Break-ins